-I’ve tried many different varieties of pizza in my life including New York pizza, Chicago deep dish, Old Forge pizza, and even real Italian pizza in Italy.
+I’ve tried many different varieties of pizza in my life including New York pizza, Chicago deep dish, Old Forge pizza, Ohio Valley Pizza in Pittsburgh, and even real Italian pizza in Italy.
 However, until recently, there was a PA variety that I had never tried: Altoona-Style Pizza.

 Altoona-Style Pizza, also known as Altoona Hotel Pizza or Altoona Sicilian Pizza, is a style that even a lot of residents of Blair County have never heard of.
 However, I assure you that it is a real style that can be found at several different restaurants throughout the city of Altoona.